crimsonOrpheo/website/src/pages/monitoring-data-quality-with-tableau-2/index.md

 date: "2018-05-29"
 tags: ["Tableau","Data"]
 featuredImage: "./finalResult.png"
+subtitle: "How to find missing data in a dataset built with batch processing."
 ---

 >[This article is part of a series on monitoring data quality with Tableau.
 If you haven't checked part one, click here!](/monitoring-data-quality-with-tableau-1)